aspose-words/Aspose.Words-for-Java/readme.txt

 - IntelliJ Project files (.ipr, .iml, .iws)
 - Program.java (the source code for the sample).
-- Data folder (contains the input documents and any source files.
-All generated output produced by the sample is also placed into this folder).
+- Data folder which contains the input documents and any source files.
+All generated output produced by the sample is also placed into this folder.
 - Out folder (created when the sample is compiled and contains the compiled classes when the project is built).

 You can choose one of several options to run the demos.

 1)
-Open the IntelliJ project file using the Intellij IDEA Java IDE of the sample you wish to run.
+Open the IntelliJ project file using the IntelliJ IDEA Java IDE of the sample you wish to run.
 Click on "Run" menu and choose one of the following menu items:

 - Run
 - Debug